Neural Network Programming - Deep Learning with PyTorch

 In these examples, we have flattened the entire tensor, however, it is possible to flatten only specific parts of a tensor.
 For example, suppose we have a tensor of shape

-a CNN.
 This means that we have a batch of

 2 grayscale images with height and width dimensions of